 APLDWA Featured Designer:

-Owner and Principal Designer of Coffee Grounds Garden Design, LLC
+Owner and Designer of Third Spring Landscape Design, LLC

 When did you start designing gardens?
 Tell us about your path from then to now.

 I have always wanted to be a designer and have been a lover of plants my entire life.
 As a child I wanted to be an architect.
 My myriad toy Legos, Erector Sets and Lincoln Logs were a constant source of inspiration.
 I was not happy building the cars, homes and models that the sets offered, but used all the parts to create futuristic cityscapes and gardens.
 I was fortunate to spend the summers with my grandparents at their large farm at the base of the Siskiyou Mountain range in Northern California.
 We grew ornamental and cutting gardens around the house where my grandmother grew hollyhocks, peonies and tiger lilies.
 My grandfather was the king of the fruit and vegetable gardens for eating and canning.
 He grew everything you could imagine and then some!
 My grandparents gave me the opportunity to gain experience in my own areas in both of those gardens and helped to create garden rooms around the property.
 Their collection of 60s and 70s Sunset Magazine and Better Homes and Gardens were a constant source of inspiration and helped inform my personal design style.
 We also spent days hiking, camping and swimming in the beautiful Siskiyou Mountains which taught me to enjoy plants in a true naturalistic setting.